Does Health Insurance Cover Therapy?

 Do I need a referral from a doctor to have therapy covered by insurance?

 In many cases, you may need a referral from a healthcare provider to have therapy services covered by insurance.
-This referral, often referred to as an authorization or prescription, helps establish medical necessity for the therapy services and ensures that the insurance plan will cover the costs.
+This referral, often an authorization or prescription, helps establish medical necessity for the therapy services and ensures that the insurance plan will cover the costs.
 The specific requirements for a referral may vary depending on the insurance provider and the type of therapy being sought.

 It’s recommended to check the requirements of your insurance plan and consult with your primary care physician or a specialist to determine if a referral is necessary for therapy coverage.